D-K02/Predicting-Diabetes-Progression-using-Artificial-Neural-Networks/README.md

 - Multiple hidden layers with ReLU activation functions.
 - An output layer that predicts the diabetes progression value.

-### Hyperparameter Tuning

-Hyperparameter tuning was performed using Keras Tuner to optimize:
-- Number of hidden layers
-- Number of units in each layer
-- L2 regularization strength

 ## Results